Lightshayan/Lightshayan/README.md

 Hi! 👋 I’m Shayan, a teenage student who loves coding.
 I code in Python, HTML, CSS, and Java.
-I love to build legos, especially the 18+ sets.
+I love to build robots!
 ## Projects
-Smart Mirror
+Smart Mirror <br>
-Libit.xyz
+Libit.xyz <br>
-Self-driving rc car (coming soon!)
+Self-driving rc car (WIP) <br>
 Code the Stars
 <br>

 ## Accounts
 https://replit.com/@CoderShayan<br>(Note: This account is not in use due to the new Replit changes.
-My projects will be here on Github). https://amcforum.wiki/u/darkshayan<br>
+My projects will be here on Github).<br>
+https://amcforum.wiki/u/darkshayan<br>
 ## Contact